po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/10-Stu_Plugin/README.md

-# 🏗️ Generate HTML files to serve the Webpack Bundles
+# 🏗️ Generate an HTML file to serve Webpack Bundles

 Work with a partner to implement the following user story: